markxroberts/risco-mqtt-local/README.md

 ## Usage

-First, create the `config.json` file.
+First, create the `config.yaml` file.
 Only the first part of the file with system settings is mandatory.
 It's not necessary to describe all of the zones/partitions/sensors as these can be customized from the Home Assistant front end.
-I suggest using `config-sample.json` as a template.
+I suggest using `config-sample.yaml` as a template.
 The bind mount location is `/data` in the container.

-It needs to be strictly in json format.
+It needs to be in yaml format.

 ## Full configuration options - under "panel" heading (risco-lan-bridge)
 |**Entry**|**SubEntry**|**Type**|**Required**|**Example (default)**|**Description**|